hoai97nam/telegram_bot/README.md

-# telegram_automatic_tools
+## :bookmark_tabs: telegram automatic tools
 (everything about telegram bot)

 Repository is separated in to many purposes such as:

-:white_check_mark: Scrape members from customed group.
+:point_right: Scrape members from customed group.

-:white_check_mark: Add members after scraping from previous step to specify group.
+:point_right: Add members after scraping from previous step to specify group.

-:white_check_mark: Add members after scarping to channel.
+:point_right: Add members after scarping to channel.

-Additional content:
+### Additional content:

 - For running simultaneously in addding member from group file with .BAT will help to do that.